Trump just suggested the FBI, Democrats and Russia might all be co-conspirators

 "Its broad assertion that Russia waged a campaign to interfere in the election is now accepted as fact by the US intelligence community.
 CNN also reported earlier this year that US investigators have corroborated some aspects of the dossier, specifically that some of the communications among foreign nationals mentioned in the memos did actually take place."

 Investigators tied to special counsel Bob Mueller's investigation into Russian involvement in the 2016 election have also sat down with Steele to discuss the dossier and his findings, according to CNN reporting.
 The firm hired to produce the dossier -- Fusion GPS -- is refusing to testify before Congress about its involvement.
+(Fusion GPS founder Glenn Simpson spent 10 hours meeting with Senate Judiciary Committee staff back in August.)

 Trump has the fact of that refusal basically right.
 But his assertions that the dossier is fake news, "totally made-up stuff" or, as was the case in Thursday's tweet, "discredited" are not born out by the facts as we know them.
 "Not corroborated" is not the same thing as "not true."
 Some (many?) of the allegations in the Steele dossier may be untrue.
 But we simply don't have enough information to conclude that they are at the moment.